 - 6.1.1 The effective dates of successive section 179 valuations must be no more than three years apart.
 This timescale allows for the valuation to be undertaken in line with a scheme's normal funding valuation cycle.
 However, schemes may provide valuations more frequently if they wish, for example to reflect a change in liabilities following a scheme restructuring. - 6.1.2 Schemes that were registered prior to 6 April 2007 had to give their first section 179 valuation within 15 months of the effective date or by 31 March 2008 if earlier.
-Schemes registered after this date had to give their first valuation within 15 months of the date of the first section 224 valuation. - 6.1.3 Subsequent section 179 valuations must be provided to the Board within 15 months of the effective date.
+Schemes registered after this date had to give their first valuation within 15 months of the date of the first section 224 valuation. - 6.1.3 Subsequent section 179 valuations must be provided to the Board within 15 months of their effective date. - 6.1.4 The above requirements are set out in Regulation 2 of the Valuation Regulations.